PatrickMcDougle/CSC-1061-CS2-Java/GRADING BREAKDOWN.md

 ## How to loss all the points for a particular problem

 -   Code is missing or not there.
 If you create a class file and all it has is the class with no other methods or code, no points.
 -   submitting .class files instead of the .java files.
 The .java files are the text files that we read and code in.
-The .class files is the compiled code that is from the .java files.
+The .class files is the compiled code that the computer reads, I can not read this file.
 I am unable to read .class files and so, I am unable to grade the assignment.
 -   Code does not compile
+-   Code is not in a project.